IgorSedov/angular-tutorials/README.md

 For more tutorials, visit my [YouTube channel](https://www.youtube.com/@theigorsedov).

 This repository is licensed under the MIT License.
+See LICENSE file for details.

 For any questions, feel free to reach out to me via [me@igorsedov.com](mailto:me@igorsedov.com).